Wonderland by Night: In popular culture

-A German-language numbers station (G10) was operated by one of Polish intelligence agencies and was active until the late 1970s which used Keampfert's version of the song and its b-side repeated twice followed by the average format of a numbers station. it was later replaced by G11, which was most recently active from 2007 to 2014.
+A German-language numbers station (G10) was operated by one of Polish intelligence agencies and was active until the late 1970s, which used Kaempfert's version of the song, and its B-side, "Dreaming the Blues", both repeated twice in chronological order as its interval signal, followed by the average format of a numbers station, this interval signal leading it to be commonly nicknamed by Shortwave radio enthusiasts after Kaempfert.
+It was later replaced by G11 (nicknamed "Strich"), which was most recently active from 2007 to 2014.